New Model Army: Foundation

-The review coincided with increasing dissatisfaction as to the conduct of certain senior commanders; in July 1644, a Parliamentarian force under Sir Thomas Fairfax and Oliver Cromwell secured control of Northern England by victory at Marston Moor.
+The review coincided with increasing dissatisfaction as to the conduct of certain senior commanders; in July 1644, a Parliamentarian force under Fairfax and Oliver Cromwell secured control of Northern England by victory at Marston Moor.
 However, this was offset first by defeat at Lostwithiel in September, then lack of decisiveness at the Second Battle of Newbury in October.
 The two commanders involved, Essex and Manchester, were accused by many in Parliament of lacking commitment, a group that included moderates like Sir William Waller as well as radicals like Cromwell.

 In December 1644, Sir Henry Vane introduced the Self-denying Ordinance, requiring those holding military commissions to resign from Parliament.
-As members of the House of Lords, Manchester and Essex were automatically removed, since unlike MPs they could not resign their titles, although they could be re-appointed, 'if Parliament approved.'
+As members of the House of Lords, Manchester and Essex were automatically removed, since (unlike MPs) they could not resign their titles, although they could be re-appointed, 'if Parliament approved'.
 Although delayed by the Lords, the Ordinance came into force on 3 April 1645.
 Since Cromwell was MP for Cambridge, command of the cavalry was initially given to Colonel Bartholomew Vermuyden, a former officer in the Eastern Association who was of Dutch origin and wanted to return home.
 Fairfax asked that Cromwell be appointed Lieutenant General of the Horse in place of Vermuyden, making him one of two original exceptions to the Self-denying Ordinance, the other being Sir William Brereton, commander in Cheshire.
 They were allowed to serve under a series of three-month temporary commissions that were continually extended.

-Other Parliamentarian forces were consolidated into two regional armies, the Northern Association under Sydenham Poyntz and Western Association under Edward Massey.
-Their focus was to secure these areas and reduce any remaining Royalist garrisons, as well as providing local support for offensives conducted by the New Model; some of their regiments were later incorporated into the Army during and after the Second English Civil War.
+Other Parliamentarian forces were consolidated into two regional armies, the Northern Association under Sydnam Poyntz and the Western Association under Edward Massey.